 These sites tend to have images from every topic under the sun.
-Members of these sites often pay for credits which let them download images, or pay a membership fee to download a certain number of images each day/month.
+Members of these sites often pay for credits that let them download images, or pay a membership fee to download a certain number of images each day/month.

 In most cases, the sites are constantly looking for new images to expand their database, so you can make money by submitting yours.
-There is catch though, which is that you don’t get paid for the photo itself.
+There is a catch though, which is that you don’t get paid for the photo itself.
 Instead, you get paid based on what the site earns from your photo.

 This means that you will earn some money whenever your photograph is downloaded.
 So, if your photos are popular, you can make money.
 Plus, it's passive income!
 Starting will be painfully slow as you build up your portfolio, but even just a few image downloads per day can add up over time.

 Earning just $10 per day from downloads is a few hundred dollars per month and that's the kind of money that pays electricity bills!